ipokemy/I-Beam-Deflection/README.md

 Another university assignment.
 -
-To analyze the deflection of an I-Beam
+To analyze the deflection of an I-Beam.